zostay/FormValidator-Tiny/README.md

     required => 1

 This is a validation rule that marks the parameter as required.
-Any setting of the value will pass this validation.
+Any setting of the value with one or more characters will pass this validation.
 Setting the value to 0 will disable the requirement.

 ### optional